|LSC 5501||Instructional Collaboration|

-Students will investigate the development of children’s and young adult literature as genres.
+Children's & Young Adult Literature is a three-credit course that all candidates must complete in order to receive a M.Ed in School Library and Information Technologies (SL&IT).
+Students will investigate the development of children's and young adult literature as genres.
 Special attention to increasing the breadth and depth of experience with fiction, nonfiction, and poetry award winning titles forms the central focus of the course as students evaluate, compare, and research many books and authors.
 Selection tools will be used to locate works for curriculum support, for multicultural collections, and for multiple characteristics of readers.
-Picture book studies, an author study, a genre study, and a study of alternate formats will be carried out in the context of current practices in reading instruction and resource provision.
+Picture book studies and a study of alternate formats will be carried out in the context of current practices in reading instruction and resource provision.
 Book talks and principles of recommending books for teacher and student needs will be practiced.
-Students will also undertake a major curriculum support project emphasizing children’s and young adult literature.
+Students will also undertake a major curriculum support project emphasizing children's and young adult literature.

 This course presents an overview of typical network and Internet protocols with an emphasis on understanding the associated electronic delivery of instructional resources and services.
 The course will cover the basics of networking including wireless technologies, and basic web technologies.
 Assistive technologies for students with disabilities, consideration of classroom and physical space issues as they relate to technology, and the systematic renewal / planning for technology will also be covered.
 Technological aspects of the use of mobile devices and social media as they are associated to the school library will also be considered.
 A primary objective for this class is to develop an understanding of the concepts and terminology of computing networks to assist in working with technology coordinators and school administrators in the use and acquisition of computer related resources and the ability to envision (if not implement) ways of using various technologies for the 21st century learner.